NNHSSE201819/picoCTF/README.md

 ## Writing Problems:
 1. Follow the instructions here (https://github.com/picoCTF/picoCTF/wiki/Adding-Your-Own-Content) on the specifications required for a -problem and how to write the problem.json file and the challenge.py file.

 2. The problem.json file specifies name, category, description, score, hints, author, and organization of each problem.
 Refer to any of the problems we wrote or example problems for an example of the problem.json file.
 More info: https://github.com/picoCTF/picoCTF/wiki/Problem.json

 3. The challenge.py file specifies the static flag, flag file, and source code.
 Refer to any of the problems we wrote or example problems for an example of the challenge.py file.More info: https://github.com/picoCTF/picoCTF/wiki/Challenge.py

 4. To create a static flag, reference the challenge.py file in picoCTF/problems/SE2019Problems/Cipher1/

 5. To create a random flag, reference the vuln.c file in picoCTF/problems/SE2019Problems/RandoTest/. (there are further instructions for random flags later in the README)

 6. To link a file in the problem description, refer to the the problem.json file in picoCTF/problems/SE2019Problems/RandoTest/.
 The file is embedded in the description line.

 ## How to add a problem to picoCTF:
 1.Go to shell
   a.
 Can do this on the website, the embedded shell OR use the terminal

-Login: vagrant
+2. Login: vagrant

-Password: vagrant
+3. Password: vagrant

-Cd ..
+4. Cd ..

-Cd ..
+5. Cd ..

-Cd picoCTF/problems/[subfolder]/[optional sub-sub folder]/ Essentially need to navigate to location/containing folder of the file, Sudo shell_manager package [file name]
+6. Cd picoCTF/problems/[subfolder]/[optional sub-sub folder]/

+  a.
+Essentially need to navigate to location/containing folder of the file,

+7. Sudo shell_manager package [file name]

-Sudo dpkg -i nnhs-[file name, numbers].deb
+8. Sudo dpkg -i nnhs-[file name, numbers].deb

+  a.
 Use “ls” command to find full debian file name

-Sudo shell_manger deploy [ProblemName]
+9. Sudo shell_manger deploy [ProblemName]

- NOW, navigate from the shell or terminal (where ever you were entering the commands) and got to the Management page on the website (this requires you to be signed into the admin account).
+10. NOW, navigate from the shell or terminal (where ever you were entering the commands) and got to the Management page on the website (this requires you to be signed into the admin account).

-Go to the “Shell Server” management sub page
+11. Go to the “Shell Server” management sub page

-Press the “Update” button towards the bottom of the screen Press the “Load Deployment” button to the right of the “Update” option NOW, navigate to the Manage Problems page
+12. Press the “Update” button towards the bottom of the screen

+13. Press the “Load Deployment” button to the right of the “Update” option

+14. NOW, navigate to the Manage Problems page

-Enable Desired Problem(s)
+15. Enable Desired Problem(s)
-Celebrate

 ## Random Flag:
 Wherever you want the flag to be, insert {{flag}} (if you want it to be a string, put it in quotes)